FEASTorg/fluxgraph/README.md

 **A protocol-agnostic physics simulation library for embedded systems.**

 FluxGraph is a standalone C++ library that provides signal storage, graph compilation, transforms, models, and deterministic tick execution.
-Extracted from the FEAST Anolis provider architecture, FluxGraph enables embeddable physics simulation in any C++ host application.
+FluxGraph enables embeddable physics simulation in any C++ host application.

 ## Features